“Tychson Hill”

 2010 | intense | Black currant, blood orange, licorice, plethora of subtleties | * | ||

-Characterintense High-Level NotesBlack currant, blood orange, licorice, plethora of subtleties Delicious Now, In Its 20 Yr PeakDiscover Now, Will Evolve (20+ Yr)*Tasting NotesThe cooler growing season helped to bring new dimensions of flavor to our 2010 “IX Estate” Syrah.
-In addition to perfumed floral notes that the Syrah exudes, the 2010 also brings seared beef and grilled duck meat.
-The mixture of savory meats and floral notes continues onto the palate, with polished, savory tannins.
-There is a tasteful salty flavor on the palate, very reminiscent of the Northern Rhone.
-This vintage of "IX Estate" Syrah will bring great enjoyment in the near term for its silkiness, yet like other vintages, it will add more layers of complexity and breadth with time in bottle.
-Climatic ConditionsThe 2010 growing season in Napa Valley was cooler in nature, with periods of late rainfall in April and May.
-The late spring led to rapid growth in early summer, making it imperative to bring balance between canopy and vine.
-Moderate temperatures defined the summer until the heat returned in late August, allowing the grapes to fully ripen.
-Because of the cooler weather and later harvest, the grapes were picked with wonderful levels of acidity and nuanced flavors.
-2010 will be remembered as an excellent vintage that is heralded for its richness and brilliance. |
+Characterintense High-Level NotesBlack currant, blood orange, licorice, plethora of subtleties Delicious Now, In Its 20 Yr PeakDiscover Now, Will Evolve (20+ Yr)*Tasting NotesThe cooler growing season helped to bring new dimensions of flavor to the 2010 “IX Estate” Syrah.
+In addition to perfumed, floral notes that Syrah typically exudes, the 2010 is also redolent of game and grilled duck meat.
+This mixture of savory game and floral notes continues onto the palate, with polished, savory tannins.
+There is a subtle salinity to the palate, very reminiscent of the wines of the Northern Rhone, but this wine exceeds that due to its sheer density.
+This vintage of "IX Estate" Syrah will bring great enjoyment in the near term for its silkiness, yet, like other vintages, it will add more layers of complexity and breadth with time in bottle.
+Climatic ConditionsThe 2010 growing season in Napa Valley was cooler in nature.
+The season started off about 10 days behind average due to cooler temperatures and periods of rainfall in April and May.
+Because of the late spring, the vines grew rapidly in May and June, making it imperative to work efficiently on the vine canopies to taper off the growth and bring balance to the vine.
+Mother nature brought her own balance to the vine as well by creating less crop.
+The summer brought moderate temperatures until August, when we experienced many days with dense, foggy mornings.
+The heat returned in late August and the season began to catch up.
+We were incredibly blessed to receive sunny, warm weather into September and October.
+Because of the cooler weather and later harvest, the grapes were harvested with wonderful levels of acidity and vividly preserved flavors.
+In the 2010 vintage, the longer maturation resulted in wines with rich tannins and excellent structure. |

 |||||